discoverygarden/islandora_video_redirect/README.md

 ## Introduction

-Allows for a video file hosted in an external system to be rendered within Islandora and stored as part of an object.
+Allows for a video file hosted in an external system to be rendered within Islandora and its location stored as part of an object.

 ## Requirements